core-wg/senml-spec/draft-jennings-core-senml.md

 : Name of the sensor or
   parameter.
 When appended to the Base Name attribute, this must result in a globally unique identifier for the resource.
 The name is optional, if the Base Name is present.
-If the name is missing Base Name must uniquely identify the resource.
+If the name is missing, Base Name must uniquely identify the resource.
 This can be used to represent a large array of measurements from the same sensor without having to repeat its identifier on every measurement.